freenas/freenas-docs/userguide/system.rst

 service.
 Set :guilabel:`Enabled` to activate the service.
 Enter any other required information and click :guilabel:`SAVE`.

-Click :guilabel:`SEND TEST ALERT` to test the configured service.
+Click :guilabel:`SEND TEST ALERT` to test the chosen alert service.

 All saved alert services are displayed in :menuselection:`System --> Alert Services`.